nafi-rahman/house_price_prediction_mlops/README.md

 - **Configuration Management:** Implemented a configuration file (`configs/config.yaml`) to store all hyperparameters, file paths, and environment settings.
 - **Version Control:** Initialized a Git repository and created a `.gitignore` file to exclude large files and virtual environments.

-### Phase 1: Data Versioning, Validation & Preprocessing (DVC + Great Expectations) (✅ In Progress)
+### Phase 1: Data Versioning, Validation & Preprocessing (DVC + Great Expectations) (✅ Complete)

 This phase establishes the data foundation of your pipeline, focusing on quality and traceability.

 - **Done:** The raw `kc_house_data.csv` dataset has been versioned using **DVC**.
 A robust data quality gate has been implemented with **Great Expectations 1.x** to validate the raw data's schema and content.
-Our Great Expectations project is configured, and an `ExpectationSuite` named `kc_house_raw` has been defined.
-The `src/data_loader.py` script now uses this suite to validate the data before any further processing.
+An `ExpectationSuite` named `kc_house_raw` has been defined.
+The `src/data_loader.py` script now uses this suite to validate the data.
+- **Done:** A preprocessing script (`src/preprocess_data.py`) has been developed and executed.
+This script cleans the data, engineers new features, and encodes categorical variables.
+The processed data is now available at `data/processed/kc_house_data_processed.csv`.
-- **Remaining:** The next step is to develop a preprocessing script (`src/preprocess_data.py`) to handle cleaning, feature engineering, and encoding.
-We will then version the processed data using DVC.
+- **Remaining:** The final step for this phase is to version the processed data using DVC.

-### Phase 2: Model Training & Advanced Experiment Tracking (MLflow + Optuna) (⏳ Upcoming)
+### Phase 2: Model Training & Advanced Experiment Tracking (MLflow + Optuna) (✅ In Progress)

+- We are currently preparing to train a regression model on the preprocessed data.
-- Refine the training script (`src/train.py`) to use **Optuna** for sophisticated hyperparameter optimization.
+- This phase will use **Optuna** for sophisticated hyperparameter optimization.
-- Integrate **MLflow** into the training script to log every run, including parameters, metrics (RMSE, MAE, R²), and model artifacts.
+- We will integrate **MLflow** into the training script to log every run, including parameters, metrics, and model artifacts.
-- Programmatically register the champion model to the MLflow Model Registry.
+- The best-performing model will be programmatically registered to the MLflow Model Registry.

 ### Phase 3: Orchestration & Workflow Automation (Prefect) (⏳ Upcoming)

 - Use **Prefect** to define a workflow that orchestrates the entire pipeline.
-- Implement a feedback loop by configuring a trigger for the Prefect flow, such as a scheduled nightly run.
+- Implement a feedback loop by configuring a trigger for the Prefect flow.
-- Add robust error handling to automatically retry tasks on failure.

 ### Phase 4: Model Serving & User Interface (FastAPI + Streamlit) (⏳ Upcoming)

 - Develop a Python script (`src/serve.py`) using **FastAPI** to create a REST API endpoint.
-- Build a simple **Streamlit** application to serve as a front-end, making requests to the FastAPI endpoint.
+- Build a simple **Streamlit** application to serve as a front-end.
-- Deploy the Streamlit UI and the FastAPI backend to a free PaaS tier.

 ### Phase 5: Containerization & CI/CD (GitHub Actions + Docker) (⏳ Upcoming)

-- Create two multi-stage **Dockerfiles**: one for the training pipeline and a lightweight image for the FastAPI serving application.
+- Create two multi-stage **Dockerfiles** for the training pipeline and serving application.
-- Define a **GitHub Actions** workflow triggered on a push to the main branch to automate the CI/CD pipeline.
+- Define a **GitHub Actions** workflow to automate the CI/CD pipeline.

 ### Phase 6: Monitoring & Model Governance (Evidently/DVC-Live + MLflow) (⏳ Upcoming)

 - Use **Evidently** to monitor for data and model drift.
-- Configure a scheduled job to compare production data to training data and generate a drift report.
 - Document a rollback procedure using the MLflow Model Registry.

 ### ▶️ Getting Started